coderaiser/putout/packages/test/README.md

 ### `noFormat`

-check that there is no formatting for for such file
+Check that there is no formatting for for such file:

 ```js
 test('formatter: codeframe: no', async ({noFormat}) => {